dipucian/align-carets/README.md

 it works by inserting spaces to match the right most caret

+### Version bumps

+Use the **Bump Version** workflow in GitHub Actions to create a pull request that increments the plugin version.
+The workflow accepts a `patch`, `minor` or `major` level and lists recent commit titles in the PR description.

 ### Publishing

 To publish the plugin, run `./gradlew publishPlugin` with the `PUBLISH_TOKEN` environment variable set to a JetBrains Marketplace token.
 In GitHub Actions, add this variable as a repository secret so that it is available during the publish step.